jcaillon/valet/tests.d/1102-self-build/results.approved.md

 CMD_ARGS_NB_OPTIONAL_selfMock4='0'
 CMD_ARGS_NB_OPTIONAL_showCommandHelp='1'
 CMD_ARGS_NB_OPTIONAL_this='1'
-CMD_ARGUMENTS_DESCRIPTION_selfExtend=0 $'The URL of the repository to download and install in Valet.\n\nUsually a GitHub or GitLab repository URL such as `https://github.com/jcaillon/valet-devops-toolbox.git`.\n\nIf the repository is private, you can pass the URL with the username and password like this:\n`https://username:password@my.gitlab.private/group/project.git`.'
+CMD_ARGUMENTS_DESCRIPTION_selfExtend=0 $'The URI of the extension to install or create.\n\n1.
+If you want to create a new extension, this argument should be the name of your\n   new extension (e.g. `my-new-extension`).\n2.
+If you want to setup an existing directory as an extension, this argument should be `.`.\n3.
+If you want to download an extension, this argument should be the URL of the repository.\n   Usually a GitHub or GitLab repository URL such as `https://github.com/jcaillon/valet-devops-toolbox.git`.\n\n> If the repository is private, you can pass the URL with the username and password like this:\n> `https://username:password@my.gitlab.private/group/project.git`.'
 CMD_ARGUMENTS_DESCRIPTION_selfMock1=0 $'The action to perform.\nOne of the following options:\n\n- error\n- fail\n- fail2\n- exit\n- unknown-command\n- create-temp-files\n- logging-level\n- wait-indefinitely\n- show-help\n- print-raw-and-file\n'
 CMD_ARGUMENTS_DESCRIPTION_selfMock2=0 "First argument."
 1 "Will be an an array of strings."
 CMD_ARGUMENTS_DESCRIPTION_selfMock4=0 "First argument."
 1 $'Second argument.\n'
 CMD_ARGUMENTS_DESCRIPTION_showCommandHelp=0 $'The name of the command to show the help for.\nIf not provided, show the help for the program.'
 CMD_ARGUMENTS_DESCRIPTION_this=0 $'The command or sub commands to execute.\nSee the commands section for more information.'
-CMD_ARGUMENTS_NAME_selfExtend=0 "repositoryUri"
+CMD_ARGUMENTS_NAME_selfExtend=0 "extensionUri"
 CMD_ARGUMENTS_NAME_selfMock1=0 "action"
 CMD_ARGUMENTS_NAME_selfMock2=0 "firstArg" 1 "more..."
 CMD_ARGUMENTS_NAME_selfMock4=0 "firstArg" 1 "secondArg"
 CMD_ARGUMENTS_NAME_showCommandHelp=0 "commands?..."
 CMD_ARGUMENTS_NAME_this=0 "commands?..."
 CMD_COMMANDS_DESCRIPTION_this=0 "Show the help of this program or of a specific command."
 1 "Index all the commands and libraries present in the valet user directory and installation directory."
 2 "Open the configuration file of Valet with your default editor."
 3 "Generate the documentation and code snippets for all the library functions of Valet."
 4 "Returns a string that can be evaluated to have Valet functions in bash."
-5 "Extends Valet by downloading a new application or library in the user directory."
+5 "Extends Valet by creating or downloading a new extension in the user directory."
 6 "A command that only for testing valet core functions."
 7 "A command that only for testing valet core functions."
 8 "A command that only for testing valet core functions."
 9 "A command that only for testing valet core functions."
 10 "Release a new version of valet."
 11 "The command run after the installation of Valet to setup the tool."
 12 "Test your valet custom commands."
 13 "A command to uninstall Valet."
 14 "Update valet and its extensions to the latest releases."
 CMD_COMMANDS_NAME_this=0 "help" 1 "self build" 2 "self config" 3 "self document" 4 "self export" 5 "self extend" 6 "self mock1" 7 "self mock2" 8 "self mock3" 9 "self mock4" 10 "self release" 11 "self setup" 12 "self test" 13 "self uninstall" 14 "self update"
 CMD_COMMAND_selfBuild='self build'
 CMD_COMMAND_selfConfig='self config'